KarthikNot/KarthikNot/README.md

 `Wanna be Data Scientist (Machine Learning Enthusiast/Gamer)`

-Hey there! 👋 I'm Anumalla Karthikeyan, or Karthiknot if you prefer.
+Hey there! 👋 I'm Anumalla Karthikeyan, or Karthik if you prefer.
 I'm a machine learning enthusiast, diving into the fascinating realms of AI.
 Passionate about coding, I love exploring tech and turning ideas into reality.
 Check out my repositories, and let's collaborate on some exciting machine learning projects 🚀.

 - 🌱 Currently Learning about AI and Deep learning
 - 🤖 Looking forward to colaborate on ML and DL Projects.